Table of contents

 When onboarding the users of your e-wallet, you should provide quality tutorials, in-depth articles, pop-up hints, and FAQ sections within the app.
 Also, it is a good idea to add security quizzes and information about how to address cybersecurity threats.

-Build your own e-wallet: create a smooth user experience
+Create a smooth user experience

 According to some sources, 72% of the users give up using an app if they don’t understand how to operate it right away.
 So, user experience is critical when you build the e-wallet app.
 Also, UX creates the unique value of your product and helps create a loyal user base.